Page cover

 • Settlement amounts are calculated in real time based on current FX rates.

-Example with Parameters
+Code with Parameters

 Example: Use an embed_widget link with automatic mini-widget smart flow.